ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-appmod.md

 -	Use Cloud Automation Manager (CAM) to script Infrastructure as code (IaC) to compose and orchestrate services that are made from both VMs and containers to integrate with their DevOps toolchains and their ITSM solution.

 Focusing on the network architecture, the reference architecture has the following key components:
 - **On-premises virtualization** - A VMware cluster that currently hosts the Acme Skateboards VMs.
 It's these VMs that are currently hosting the applications that will be modernized.
-This cluster is required to meet the prerequisites as documented in the [VMware HCX on {{site.data.keyword.cloud_notm}} solution architecture](/docs/services/vmwaresolutions/services?topic=vmware-solutions-hcx-archi-intro#hcx-archi-intro) to allow customers to migrate VMs into the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance running on {{site.data.keyword.cloud_notm}}, and back if required.
+This cluster is required to meet the prerequisites as documented in the [VMware HCX on {{site.data.keyword.cloud_notm}} solution architecture](/docs/services/vmwaresolutions/services?topic=vmware-solutions-hcx-archi-intro#hcx-archi-intro) to allow customers to migrate VMs into the VMware vCenter Server instance running on {{site.data.keyword.cloud_notm}}, and back if required.
-- **VMware vCenter Server on IBM Cloud** - vCenter Server provides the fundamental VMware building blocks: vSphere, vCenter Server, NSX-V, and storage options that include vSAN or {{site.data.keyword.cloud_notm}} Endurance storage, needed to automatically deploy a VMware Software Defined Data Center (SDDC) solution.
+- **VMware vCenter Server** - vCenter Server provides the fundamental VMware building blocks: vSphere, vCenter Server, NSX-V, and storage options that include vSAN or {{site.data.keyword.cloud_notm}} Endurance storage, needed to automatically deploy a VMware Software Defined Data Center (SDDC) solution.
 This VMware cluster is the target of the migrated VMs and some of the modernized applications in containers hosted in {{site.data.keyword.icpfull_notm}}.

 Key components of the architecture are:
 - **NSX-V** - NSX-V provides the network virtualization layer in vCenter Server that provides a network overlay for Acme Skateboards VMs.
 NSX-V enables BYOIP and isolates the workload networks from the {{site.data.keyword.cloud_notm}} networks.
 NSX-V is programmed by HCX to create the networks that Acme Skateboards extends from on-premises.